Our Services

 Published on: 3/18/2026

-Red light therapy can improve hair density and thickness for early to moderate androgenetic alopecia when used consistently for 3 to 6 months, but it will not create new follicles or regrow completely bald areas.
+Red light therapy (low-level laser therapy) can improve hair density and thickness in people with early to moderate androgenetic alopecia when used consistently for 3 to 6 months.
+However, it cannot create new follicles or regrow hair in completely bald areas.

 Let's break down what the evidence says, who it helps, and how to use it effectively—without hype or false promises.